 their community through the Three Pillars.

 But not this year.
-While attending the 2013 NRPA Congress in Houston, my inspiration came from listening to NRPA President and CEO Barbara Tulipane’s opening address.
+While attending the 2013 NRPA Annual Conference in Houston, my inspiration came from listening to NRPA President and CEO Barbara Tulipane’s opening address.
 Barbara’s passionate speech implored park and recreation professionals at all levels to reflect on the impact their agencies are having on three critical issues facing our communities and country – health and wellness, social equity and conservation.
 These “Three Pillars” are areas that many of us are already addressing every day in creative, positive and successful ways.
 Through countless methods – both large and small – our profession is addressing these challenges head-on.
 And when Barbara said, “We’ve got to start telling that story!” it felt like she was speaking directly to me.

 So, while waiting in the airport I started to develop a public information campaign called “Fast Facts.”
 The primary purpose is to demonstrate how the Kettering Parks, Recreation and Cultural Arts programs, events and facilities support NPRA’s Three Pillars.
 Will this campaign increase both program registration numbers and annual revenue?
 Maybe.
 Maybe not.
 But the importance of the message stretches beyond mere numbers.
 Telling your agency’s stories that support the Three Pillars helps to: